ua-data7/Workshops/README.md

-# Workshops
+# UADATA7 Workshops
-UA D7 Training Workshops
+Training Workshops on Data Science.
+Space for continuous training materials promoted by the UA Data7 group.